Modern Outdoor Sculpture Artist

 I was lucky to know my path in life early on.

-My Father was instrumental in exposing me to Modernism through his work.
+My Father was also instrumental in exposing me to Modernism through his work.

-He never spoke about himself but I learned the Modern style from watching.
+He never spoke about himself but I learned the Modern style by watching.

 In 1968 Minimalism was Posting and I graduated from Palisades High School.